ray-project/ray/doc/source/ray-core/actors/terminating-actors.rst

 flag ``no_restart=False`` to ``ray.kill``.

-For :ref:`named and detached actors <actor-lifetimes>`, calling ``ray.kill`` on an actor handle will destroy the actor and allow the name to be reused.
+For :ref:`named and detached actors <actor-lifetimes>`, calling ``ray.kill`` on an actor handle destroys the actor and allow the name to be reused.

 .. tip::

-    From Ray 2.0 onwards, you could view the actor exit details with :ref:`Ray's State API <state-api-overview-ref>``  to query the actors information, or go to the :ref:`Dashboard <observability-getting-started>`` Actor page to see more details.
-(These features all require installing ray with `pip install "ray[default]"`).
+    From Ray 2.0 onwards, view the actor exit details by querying for information about the actor, with the :ref:`State API <state-api-overview-ref>``, or see the Actors View in the :ref:`Dashboard <observability-getting-started>`` to see more details.
+(These features require installing Ray with `pip install "ray[default]"`).

 .. code-block:: bash
   # This API is only available when you download Ray via `pip install "ray[default]"`